TrueCar/mleap-demo/blog/mleap.md

 -d @/tmp/frame.json http://localhost:8080/transform
 ```

 And voilà, we have our transformed LeapFrame with our price prediction as the last value in the array.
 This transformation did not use a SparkContext, and we did not have to include any Spark libraries to make it happen.
-On average, the actual transformation time is about __.034ms__, with serialization/deserialization taking up the majority of time in our API server.
-If we were to take the simple approach of Kryo serializing our Spark pipeline then running it with a local SparkContext on our API server, average transformation time increases cramatically to __22ms__, which is not scalable.
+On average, the actual transformation time is about __.011ms__, with serialization/deserialization taking up the majority of time in our API server.
+If we were to take the simple approach of Kryo serializing our Spark pipeline then running it with a local SparkContext on our API server, average transformation time increases to __22ms__.
+MLeap transformations currently execute around 2000x faster than out-of-the box Spark transformations for one-off requests.

 ## Benchmarks